Pi4J/pi4j.github.io/content/getting-started/java-development-on-the-raspberry-pi-with-vsc.md

 ## Visual Studio Code

 Visual Studio Code (VSC) is the free IDE (Integrated Developer Environment) by Microsoft.
 It's designed as a universal tool that you can use for multiple programming languages with extensions.
-On your Raspberry Pi open a web browser, go to the ["VSC Download page (code.visualstudio.com/Download)"](https://code.visualstudio.com/Download) and select the "Linux .deb ARM" version.

 {{< gallery >}}
 {{< figure link="/assets/getting-started/vsc/visualstudiocode-download.png" caption="Download page for VSC" caption-position="center" caption-effect="fade" >}}